-LD LR PH WS SPONSOR TITLE SUMMARY СОММ (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 1140 274 5/5 5/11 Corey This bill establishes a sales tax exemption for a safe, lockbox, trigger lock or barrel lock that is specifically designed for securing firearms.
-5/5 WS voted OTPA (fno) 5/11 reconsidered OTPA 1145 1313 5/6 An Act To Eliminate the State Income Tax on Maine Public Employees Retirement System Pensions voted OTPA (fno) ONTP 1156 1378 4/13 Arata An Act To Reduce Errors in Employment Tax Increment Financing Benefits This bill makes changes to the ETIF program for calendar years beginning with 2022 by basing benefits on the gross wages of qualified employees rather than on income tax withholding for those employees.
+LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL II MPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 1140 274 5/5 5/11 An Act To Establish a Sales Tax Exemption for the Purchase of Firearm Safety Devices This bill establishes a sales tax exemption for a safe, lockbox, trigger lock or barrel lock that is specifically designed for securing firearms.
+5/5 WS voted OTPA (fno) 5/11 reconsidered ОТРА 1145 1313 5/6 Tax on Maine Public Employees Retirement System Pensions voted OTPA (fno) This bill provides an income tax deduction for retirement benefits under state, local or federal government retirement plans that are based on employment compensation for which contributions are not made to the federal Social Security system. result in reductions in the amount of Social Security benefits that a retiree is eligible to receive under the federal windfall elimination provision.
+This bill provides an income tax exemption for those retirement benefits.
+ONTP 1156 1378 4/13 An Act To Reduce Errors in Employment Tax Increment Financing Benefits This bill makes changes to the ETIF program for calendar years beginning with 2022 by basing benefits on the gross wages of qualified employees rather than on income tax withholding for those employees.
 The bill directs the DECD and the State Tax Assessor to take actions, including the adoption of routine technical rules, to implement the change.
 DECD recommends holding any changes until next year.
 Evaluation of Pine Tree Zone Program and ETIF currently under way.
 1162 310 5/5 5/10 An Act To Dedicate a Percentage of the Sales and Use Tax on Motor Vehicles and Motor Vehicle Parts to the Highway Fund This bill provides that 20% of the sales or use tax on motor vehicles and motor vehicle parts must be transferred to the Highway Fund beginning in 2022.
 NOT UPDATED ONTP 1166 1844 4/7 4/20 This bill increases by 50%, for tax years beginning on or after April 1, 2022, the property tax exemption for all categories of eligible veterans other than paraplegic ONTP